-The two sources close to Google revealed that that the search giant has started experimenting with Google Drive encryption on files.
-Offering Google Drive users privacy-protective for their data that could curb attempts by the US and other governments and agencies to gain access to users’ stored files.
+The two sources close to Google revealed that the search giant has started experimenting with Google Drive encryption on files.
+Offering Google Drive users privacy-protective measures for their data could curb attempts by the US and other governments and agencies to gain access to users’ stored files.

 Source: CNET